-'Profit with purpose' businesses are not always easy to spot, because they can take a number of different legal forms.
+'Profit with purpose' businesses are not always One way that businesses can achieve this - and easy to spot, because they can take a number in doing so, advertise their 'profit with purpose' of different legal forms.
 From the outside, they might look like straightforward limited companies or corporations.
 And while they are all impact-driven - in the sense they are trying to combine non-financial with financial goals - they might think about, talk about and measure impact in very different ways.